sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 3. ### What is TypeScript?
-    TypeScript is a typed superset of JavaScript created by Microsoft that adds optional types, classes, async/await, and many other features, and compiles to plain JavaScript.
-Angular built entirely in TypeScript and used as a primary language.
+    TypeScript is a strongly typed superset of JavaScript created by Microsoft that adds optional types, classes, async/await and many other features, and compiles to plain JavaScript.
+Angular is written entirely in TypeScript as a primary language.
-    You can install it globally as
+    You can install TypeScript globally as
     ```cmd
     npm install -g typescript
     ```
-    Let's see a simple example of TypeScript usage,
+    Let's see a simple example of TypeScript usage:-
     ```typescript
     function greeter(person: string) {
         return "Hello, " + person;